fortinet/fortigate-autoscale-gcp/README.md

 # FortiGate Autoscale

-A collection of **Node.js** modules and cloud-specific templates which support autoscale functionality for groups of FortiGate-VM instances on various cloud platforms.
+A collection of **Node.js** modules and cloud-specific templates that support autoscale functionality for groups of FortiGate-VM instances on various cloud platforms.

 This project contains the code and templates for the **FortiGate Autoscale for GCP** deployment.
 For autoscale on **AliCloud** see the [alicloud-autoscale](https://github.com/fortinet/alicloud-autoscale/) repository.